Checkpoints

 Looks like Gecko Protocol will also need to think about what size core will be best.
 This small debugging session resulted in their video and graphics data transfer improving by ~14x.
 Which is immense, considering their offering is built on performance backend services for high-performance compute scenarios.

 This lab doesn't cover how to test your own system, but here's additional information to take back with you.
-For more information on testing your own network, please read Diagnosing Network Speed with Iperf.
+For more information on testing your own network, please read Network Throughput Testing with iPerf.

 In the Console, go to Navigation menu > Networking > VPC networks > Firewall.